Contact Us Today

 Great Lakes windows are tested to meet the air, water and structure requirements of AAMA/WDMA 101/I.S.2.

-Climate Shield offers a Limited Lifetime Warranty.
+Climate Shield Home Exteriors offers a Manufacturer’s Lifetime Transferable Warranty.
 For more information about our competitive warranty, visit our Warranty page.